kammous/k8s-training-doc/content/Pods/06-self-healing-readiness/_index.md

 ### Readiness Probe

-We have seen that our coffee application was listening on port 9090 Lets assume that the application is not coming up but Pod status showing running.
+We have seen that our coffee application was listening on port 9090.
+Lets assume that the application is not coming up but Pod status showing running.
+Everyone will think that application is up.
 You entire application stack might get affected because of this.

 So here comes the question , "How can I make sure my application is started, not just the Pod ?"

 Here we can use Pod spec, `Readiness probe`.

-Official defention of readinessProbe is , "Periodic probe of container service readiness".
+Official detention of readinessProbe is , "Periodic probe of container service readiness".

 Lets rewrite the Pod specification of Coffee App and add a readiness Probe.
 ```shell